IamBusy/webpack-angular/README.md

 cd webpack-angular
 npm install
 ```
-When you are develop your project, you can use
+When you are developing your project, you can use
 ```
 npm test
 ```
-This command will use `webpack.dev.config.js` file
+This command will use `webpack.dev.config.js` as configuration file.

 For production environment, use
 ```